-RINA SERVICES offers a voluntary certification scheme for seafarers recruitment agencies, aimed at integrating the requirements for quality management of the recruitment and placement process with the aspects introduced by Maritime Labour Convention 2006.
+This voluntary certification scheme aims to integrate the requirements for management as a recruitment and placement process with the aspects introduced by the 2006 Maritime Labour Convention.

-FAQAre there any prerequisites to be met for the issue of the certificate?
+Are there any prerequisites to be met for the purpose of this certification?

-The applicant agency is to have established an ISO 9001 Quality Management System, maintained it and kept it fully operational, certified or not certified by an accredited third party body.
+The applicant agency must have established, maintained and fully operate a Quality Management System (QMS), certified or not certified by an accredited third party body.

-What happens if seafarers are recruited in a State which has not ratified MLC 2006?
+What happens if seafarers are recruited in a State that has not ratified the MLC 2006?